-Pay tax on the up-front benefit
+Paying the tax on the up-front benefit

-Pay the tax when the earn out arose
+Paying the tax when the earn out arose

 We drafted a settlement deed.
 This clearly set out the drawings, and distinguished them from the capital payment for his partnership interest.
 The settlement deed included various other provisions as highlighted below.